bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 ---

-BTW, if you still prefer vanilla MySQL/Postgres and want PlanetScale's database change workflow or Neon's visual SQL Editor, please check out [Bytebase](/).
+BTW, if you still stick with vanilla MySQL/Postgres and want PlanetScale's database change workflow or Neon's visual SQL Editor, please check out [Bytebase](/).
 Bytebase is a database tool for all mainstream databases, covering database change, query, security and governance all-in-one.
 It provides more customizable [change workflow](/docs/concepts/database-change-workflow/) and visual SQL Editor integrated with [access control](/docs/security/data-access-control/) and [data masking](/docs/security/mask-data/).

 ![bytebase](/content/blog/planetscale-vs-neon/bytebase.webp)